 If all CO2 emissions stopped today, climate change will still intensify because of existing carbon in the atmosphere.
 Energy conservation, renewable energy and sustainable agriculture are vital, but we need proven carbon capture strategies to help restore balance to our atmosphere.
 Forest conservation is more important than ever.

 “Thousands of community stakeholders across East Africa are ready to act now,” said Gary Chandler founder of both Crossbow Communications and its subsidiary Sacred Seedlings.
 “They can help us all fight global climate change, while defending critical ecosystems in Tanzania, Kenya and beyond.
 We’re launching a campaign to help them secure the resources to succeed.”

 According to Chandler, several NGOs, including the Mellowswan Foundation Africa-Tanzania have plans to save remaining forests in the region, while promoting reforestation, sustainable agriculture and wildlife conservation.
-The program will plant more than 10 million new seedlings just in the Kilimanjaro ecosystem.

 A new report by the United Nations Environment Programme says that protecting East Africa’s mountain ecosystems would safeguard the region’s $7 billion tourism industry, not to mention the lives of millions of people and iconic endangered species.